-This week we will be skiing on Friday.
-The last day will be Tuesday, March 30.
+This week we will be skiing on Tuesday and Friday.
+The next dates are Friday, March 26 and the last day is Tuesday, March 30.
 Please check your email for the itinerary and be sure your child arrives at school with all of the following:

 - Cold sack lunch

 - Extra neck gaiter

 - Extra gloves

 - Winter hat